Xavi1995/n8n_execution_report/README.md

 # n8n_execution_report
 Analyze your n8n workflow executions and generate detailed reports in PDF format, including AI costs, node performance, and optimization suggestions.

+This tool currently supports workflows with one level of subworkflows only.
+Nested subworkflows beyond that level are not yet supported.

 ![](./assets/example_pdf_1.PNG)
 ![](./assets/example_pdf_2.PNG)
 ## Features